 After days of traveling she arrives to the PRINT NATION.
 It's a beautiful land of gleaming old cities.
 From the grand Editorialopolis with its magazine and comic strip burrows to Comicland nestled below the majestic Graphic Novel Mountains.
 However, our fearless traveler has come to a startling realization.
 These cities are all walled.
 No one enters without an invitation from one of its citizens, and no one is granted citizenship without an initiation performed by the gate keepers: editors and art directors.

 Frustrated but undeterred she sets up camp outside one of these cities.
 There she joins thousands of others also camped outside, trying and waiting to get in.
 She meets all kinds of fellow travelers.
 Some who have been waiting for years, and newcomers like herself.
-Before long she meets an interesting group of travelers who’ve decided they don’t need to be a citizen of one of these cities in order to share their stories.
-They’ve decided to start their own cities.
+Before long she meets an interesting group of travelers who've decided they don't need to be a citizen of one of these cities in order to share their stories.
+They've decided to start their own cities.
 Some, she finds, are successful, while others never get larger than the ground they made their stake in.
 A very few resilient folk seem to build their own castles by hand from the ground up, not a city, but in some ways just as influential.
-Others that she’s come to know have fallen in favor with some gate keepers and have been invited into full citizenship thanks to their own merits.
+She's comes to know others who have fallen in favor with some gate keepers and have been invited into full citizenship thanks to their own merits.
 Meanwhile, our traveler refines her story and tries to get it in front of the right people.

 Then one day she meets an agent.
 This agent is an ambassador of sorts, able to enter any city and who knows the gate keepers well.
 He likes our traveler's story and wants to find her a city she'll be able to call home.